The Easter — or Paschal season — in Greece is the most colorful and festive time of the year.

 A tradition in southern Greece called “Saitopolemos” dates to Ottoman times.
 Locals make explosive fireworks that were once used to scare Turkish horses and distract invaders.

-Of course in Crete, this is taken to a different level, with men firing rifles in the air at the strike of midnight on Holy Saturday night, celebrating the Resurrection of Jesus Christ.
+Of course in Crete, this is taken to a different level, with men firing rifles in the air at the strike of midnight on Holy Saturday night to celebrate the resurrection of Jesus Christ.
 This is actually a common practice on Crete during all celebrations, including weddings and baptisms.